-“Every year at the Plein Air Convention, we honor artists who’ve made a huge difference in the world of plein air painting,” said Eric Rhoads during a special ceremony at Plein Air Live, which took the place of the convention this year.
+“Every year at the Plein Air Convention, we honor artists who’ve made a huge difference in the world of plein air painting,” said Eric Rhoads during a special ceremony at Plein Air Live, which took the place of the 2021 convention.

 The Lifetime Achievement Award this year went to Joe Anna Arnett, who Eric introduced as having “had a huge impact on plein air painting, inspiring those of us who are painters, and leading the way.”